DEFRA/ffc-template-node/README.md

 * `helm/ffc-template-node/templates/config-map.yaml`: update the template name and list parameter of include
 * `helm/ffc-template-node/templates/deployment.yaml`: update the template name, list parameter of deployment and container includes

+### Notes on automated rename

-The Helm chart deployment values in `helm/ffc-template-node/values.yaml` may need updating depending on the resource needs of your microservice.
+* The Helm chart deployment values in `helm/ffc-template-node/values.yaml` may need updating depending on the resource needs of your microservice
+* The rename is a one-way operation i.e. currently it doesn't allow the name being changed from to be specified
+* There is some validation on the input to try and ensure the rename is successful, however, it is unlikely to stand up to malicious entry
+* Once the rename has been performed the script can be removed from the repo
+* Should the rename go awry the changes can be reverted via `git clean -df && git checkout -- .`

 ## Licence